 No. Marijuana is legal for medical use in Hawaii.
 However, Section 329D.6 of the Hawaii Revised Statutes prohibits medical marijuana dispensaries from delivering cannabis products to registered patients or caregivers.
 Also, the United States Controlled Substances Act classifies marijuana as a Schedule I controlled substance with a high potential for abuse.
-Therefore, cannabis is unacceptable at the federal level and cannot be mailed through the U.S. Postal Service (USPS) or delivered through third-party carriers.
+Therefore, cannabis is illegal at the federal level and cannot be mailed through the U.S. Postal Service (USPS) or delivered through third-party carriers.
 Medical marijuana dispensaries are only allowed to convey cannabis products between licensed medical marijuana facilities in the state.

 Although cannabis is legal for medical purposes in Hawaii, federal laws prohibit its use.
 Persons who mail edibles or other cannabis products across state lines in Hawaii risk facing severe charges.
 Mailing edibles across state lines can attract federal penalties as stipulated in Title 21, Section 844a of the United States Code.
 The degree of punishment a defendant faces depends on their history of marijuana possession convictions.
 A first offense can attract a minimum fine of $1,000 and a one-year jail term.
 For a second conviction, the punishment increases to a two-year maximum jail term (with 15 days of the sentence being mandatory) and up to $2,500 in fines.
 Subsequent convictions for mailing edibles across state lines carry three years maximum imprisonment, with 90 days of the sentences being mandatory, and up to $5,000 in fines.